Are you wondering if Antigua, Guatemala safe or not?

 Antigua is a special place because it is one of the most developed towns in Guatemala which is geared up for backpackers and travelers

 With so many things to do in Antigua, you can find yourself living in a comfortable bubble if you stay here too long.

-Many people make there way from Antigua to visit other more run-down parts of the country and end up even missing the comfort of Antigua.
+Travelers make their way from Antigua to visit other parts of the country and end up even missing the comfort of Antigua.

 That alone to me says a lot about the safety in Antigua!